Arcade Party Pak: Klax (1990)

-Rampage
+Rampage (1986)

 The player takes control of gigantic creatures with the main goal being to destroy the city and the military forces trying to stop you.

-Smash TV
+Smash TV (1990)

 The setting is a futuristic ultra violent game show where the player must defeat hordes of oncoming enemies in each room to progress.

-Super Sprint
+Super Sprint (1986)

 A quick paced overhead 3 player car racing game.

-Toobin
+Toobin (1988)

 A river race in an inflatable tube while avoiding obstacles and crashing into competitors.

 Faithfulness to the original games

 Skill levels and number of lives can be set before starting the game, making it less harsh in terms of difficulty.
-On the negative side there are frame rate drops in Rampage, and a darker colour palette in 720° and Toobin'.
+On the negative side there are frame rate drops in Rampage, and a darker colour palette in 720° and Toobin.

 Peripherals

 Most games are either compatible with a certain peripheral or they're not, but due to Arcade Party Pak's multiple game set-up, compatibility is on a game by game basis.
 Rampage is compatible with the multitap, allowing up to 3 players, 720° can take advantage of the PlayStation Mouse but for player 2 only and Super Sprint is compatible with the mouse for any player.
 Although not mentioned in the game's manual, Super Sprint can be played with the PlayStation steering wheel.
-Smash TV benefits from analog stick compatibility, effectively turning it into a true Twin-stick shooter.
+Smash TV benefits from analog stick compatibility, effectively turning it into a true twin-stick shooter.